-Home » Our Work » Bail » Ending the Criminalization of Poverty Striking Down the Money Bail System in California
+Home » Our Work » Bail » Ending the Criminalization of Poverty Challenging the Money Bail System in California

-In March 2021, the California Supreme Court issued one of the best and most thorough opinions in American history on the subject of bail.
-The court granted a writ of habeas corpus to our client, 63-year-old Kenneth Humphrey and, in the process, wrote an opinion that revolutionizes bail setting in California: holding that it violates the state and federal Constitutions to jail someone solely because they cannot pay money bail.
-After decades of unconstitutional detention of the poor, the Humphrey case sets a vital precedent that will go a long way toward ending our unjust money bail system.
+In March 2021, the California Supreme Court issued, until that point, one of the best and most thorough opinions in U.S. history on the subject of bail.
+The court granted a writ of habeas corpus to our client, 63-year-old Kenneth Humphrey, and, in the process, wrote an opinion that revolutionizes bail setting in California: holding that it violates the state and federal Constitutions to jail someone solely because they cannot pay money bail and announcing strict procedural protections at bail hearings.
+After decades of unconstitutional detention of the poor, the Humphrey case set a vital precedent that went a long way toward ending our unjust money bail system.

 Media Coverage: